ReallyNeedCash - Beginner's Guide to Cash App & NetSpend

 Simply never ever click on the links that are included in the emails or text messages claiming to be sent to you from a bank or Cash App in this instance.
 These are often scams.

-Again, these are all common sense, but never enter your credit card information, bank account information, Social Security number in any untrustworthy forms, or any other company asking for it in any email or text.
+Again, these are all common sense, but never enter your credit card information, bank account information, or Social Security number in any untrustworthy forms, or any other company asking for it in any email or text.

 Think about it, Companies don’t just ask for sensitive information in an email or text.
 Again, if you are worried about your account, just call them with their customer service number or email support listed on their website and not via email.